Cory Schneider: Early life

 Schneider was born to Susan and Richard Schneider in Marblehead, Massachusetts, a suburb of Boston.
-Schneider started training with his goalie coach, Brian Daccord, at age 15, who now owns Stop It Goaltending, a company of which currently Schneider owns a small percentage.
+Schneider started training with his goalie coach, Brian Daccord, at age 15; Daccord now owns Stop It Goaltending, a company of which currently Schneider owns a small percentage.
 He began playing hockey around the age of six, trying out for the same team as his older brother, Geoff.
 He did not become a regular goaltender until the age of 11, as the Marblehead Youth Hockey teams he played with at earlier ages rotated the position.
 Growing up, Schneider looked up to Mike Richter of the New York Rangers for being a successful American goaltender.
 Paying homage to Richter, he chose to wear the jersey number 35.

 Schneider earned his secondary education at Marblehead High School in his hometown and Phillips Academy, a prep school in Andover, Massachusetts, where he graduated.
 In addition to hockey, he was also a varsity baseball player for two years during his time at Phillips Academy.
 While excelling in sports, Schneider also maintained proficiency in academics.
 Following his senior year, he received the school's Yale Bowl and the Boston Bruins' John Carlton Memorial Trophy, both for achievement in scholarship and athletics.
 While enrolled at Boston College, Schneider majored in finance in the institution's Carroll School of Management.
 He continued to be recognized for academic achievement, being named to two Hockey East All-Academic Teams and earning Paul Patrick Daley Student-Athlete Scholarship in 2006.

 He is a member of his hometown Friends of Marblehead Hockey Hall of Fame.
 Inducted on August 18, 2008, he is the only born-and-raised native to be drafted into the NHL.

 Due to his father's ancestry, he holds both American and Swiss citizenship.

 Playing career

 High school and USNTDP (2000–2004)

 Schneider played with Marblehead High School in his freshman year before moving to Phillips Academy because of their more prestigious hockey team.
 In his senior year with the school, he was named the team captain.
 He posted 17 wins and 4 losses with a .960 save percentage, while leading Phillips Academy to the New England Prep School semifinals.
 Schneider was a two-time All-New England selection in his high school career with Phillips Academy.
 During his senior year, Schneider also joined the United States National Team Development Program.
 He appeared in 10 games with the under-18 club and two games in North American Hockey League play.

-Going into the 2004 NHL Entry Draft, Schneider was the second-ranked American goaltender behind Al Montoya and seventh North American goaltender overall by the NHL Central Scouting Bureau.
+Going into the 2004 NHL entry draft, Schneider was the second-ranked American goaltender behind Al Montoya and seventh North American goaltender overall by the NHL Central Scouting Bureau.
 He was selected in the first round, 26th overall, by the Vancouver Canucks on June 26, 2004.